-You will then be spending the afternoon at the renowned Mont Saint Michel where you will also have lunch.
-This is one of Europe’s most unforgettable sights.
+After enjoying a picnic overlooking the beach, you will be spending your afternoon at the renowned Mont Saint Michel where you will be free to explore the island.
+The Mont Saint Michel is one of Europe’s most unforgettable sights.
 Set in the mesmerizing bay where Normandy and Brittany merge, the island draws the eye from great distances.
 Mont Saint Michel has held strategic fortifications since ancient times, and since the 8th century AD has been the seat of the monastery from which it draws its name.
 It is listed as a World Heritage Site.

 This afternoon you will master Pâte à Choux, which is the basic recipe for several French classics.
-Today you will prepare a gastronomic take on the eclair and profiterole, as well as fillings to impress
+You will prepare a gastronomic take on the eclair and profiterole, as well as fillings to impress.

 You will also learn how to master one of Le Calabash’s renowned ice creams.

 Tonight you dine at 19:30 with the Bonds' friend, Michelin-starred Jacky Dallay at the renowned Promenade Restaurant in Le Petit Pressigny.

 At 09:30 Sidney will share with you three traditional French Bouchon dishes.
 Then at 13:00 you'll enjoy one of these delicious dishes for lunch.